wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

 *   (1) This section applies to information that identifies, or that may lead to the identification of, the address of the place where a witness or informant lives (for example, his or her postal address, residential address, email address, fax number, or phone number).

-    (2) The information may be disclosed to the defendant only with the consent of the witness or informant or with the leave of the Court.
+    (2) The information may be disclosed to the defendant only with the leave of the court.

-    (3) The Court---
+    (3) The court---

     *   (a) must not grant leave unless it is satisfied that the disclosure of the information is necessary in the interests of justice and outweighs any prejudice to the witness's or informant's interests, or any harm to the witness or informant, that is likely to be caused by the disclosure of the information; and

     *   (b) may, if it grants leave, impose conditions in relation to the disclosure of the information.

     (4) This section applies to an informant regardless of whether the prosecutor intends to call the informant as a witness.

+    (5) Nothing in subsection (2) applies if it is necessary to disclose the information in the charge in order to ensure that the defendant is fully and fairly informed of the charge.

+    Section 17(2): amended, on 1 July 2013, by [section 6(1)][84] of the Criminal Disclosure Amendment Act 2011 (2011 No 86).

+    Section 17(5): inserted, on 1 July 2013, by [section 6(2)][84] of the Criminal Disclosure Amendment Act 2011 (2011 No 86).

 ##### 18 Trade secrets may be withheld